 Are Online Applied Behavior Analysis Programs Cheaper Than Traditional Programs?

-For online ABA master's degrees, the average tuition per credit typically ranges from $420 to $808, with many accredited programs charging below $500 per credit.
-For example, Purdue Global offers courses at $420 per credit, while Southeast Missouri State charges about $427.74 per credit.
+For online ABA master's degrees, tuition per credit typically ranges from $420 to $808, with many accredited programs charging below $500 per credit.
+Purdue Global offers courses at $420 per credit, while Southeast Missouri State charges about $427.74 per credit.
+This can lead to total online degree costs as low as $12,840.

 Are There In-state and Out-of-state Tuition for Online Applied Behavior Analysis Programs?